fabmars/ConsoleTable/README.md

 ### List of Objects discovered via introspection.
 Column headers are the objects actual property names.
 Default renderer is String.ValueOf()
-Default alignemnt is right and null values are printed as empty Strings.
+Default alignment is right and null values are printed as empty Strings also by default.

     |=======================================================|
     |  BirthDate |     FirstName |  LastName | UsingWindows |